-Factors Affecting Target Cell Response

-You will recall that target cells must have receptors specific to a given hormone if that hormone is to trigger a response, but several other factors influence the target cell response.
+Factors Affecting Target Cell Response You will recall that target cells must have receptors specific to a given hormone if that hormone is to trigger a response.
+But several other factors influence the target cell response.
 For example, the presence of a significant level of a hormone circulating in the bloodstream can cause its target cells to decrease their number of receptors for that hormone.
 This process is called downregulation, and it allows cells to become less reactive to the excessive hormone levels.
 When the level of a hormone is chronically reduced, target cells engage in upregulation to increase their number of receptors.
 This process allows cells to be more sensitive to the hormone that is present.
 Cells can also alter the sensitivity of the receptors themselves to various hormones.
 Two or more hormones can interact to affect the response of cells in a variety of ways.
-The three most common types of interaction are as follows:

-- The permissive effect, in which the presence of one hormone enables another hormone to act.
+The three most common types of interaction are as follows: - The permissive effect, in which the presence of one hormone enables another hormone to act.
 For example, thyroid hormones have complex permissive relationships with certain reproductive hormones.
 A dietary deficiency of iodine, a component of thyroid hormones, can therefore affect reproductive system development and functioning. - The synergistic effect, in which two hormones with similar effects produce an amplified response.
 In some cases, two hormones are required for an adequate response.
 For example, two different reproductive hormones-FSH from the pituitary gland and estrogens from the ovaries-are required for the maturation of female ova (egg cells). - The antagonistic effect, in which two hormones have opposing effects.
 A familiar example is the effect of two pancreatic hormones, insulin and glucagon.
-Insulin increases the liver's storage of glucose as glycogen, decreasing blood glucose, whereas glucagon stimulates the breakdown of glycogen stores, increasing blood glucose.Regulation of Hormone Secretion

-To prevent abnormal hormone levels and a potential disease state, hormone levels must be tightly controlled.
+Insulin increases the liver's storage of glucose as glycogen, decreasing blood glucose, whereas glucagon stimulates the breakdown of glycogen stores, increasing blood glucose.
+Concept Check - Describe how a hormone receptor functions and reacts to messages received. - Contrast upregulation and downregulation.
+Are both of these processes necessary?
+Why or why not?
+Regulation of Hormone Secretion To prevent abnormal hormone levels and a potential disease state, hormone levels must be tightly controlled.
 The body maintains this control by balancing hormone production and degradation.
 Feedback loops govern the initiation and maintenance of most hormone secretion in response to various stimuli.

-Role of Feedback Loops

-The contribution of feedback loops to homeostasis will only be briefly reviewed here.
+Role of Feedback Loops The contribution of feedback loops to homeostasis will only be briefly reviewed here.
 Positive feedback loops are characterized by the release of additional hormone in response to an original hormone release.
 The release of oxytocin during childbirth is a positive feedback loop.
 The initial release of oxytocin begins to signal the uterine muscles to contract, which pushes the fetus toward the cervix, causing it to stretch.
 This, in turn, signals the pituitary gland to release more oxytocin, causing labor contractions to intensify.
 The release of oxytocin decreases after the birth of the child.
 The more common method of hormone regulation is the negative feedback loop.
 Negative feedback is characterized by the inhibition of further secretion of a hormone in response to adequate levels of that hormone.
 This allows blood levels of the hormone to be regulated within a narrow range.
 An example of a negative feedback loop is the release of glucocorticoid hormones from the adrenal glands, as directed by the hypothalamus and pituitary gland.
-As glucocorticoid concentrations in the blood rise, the hypothalamus and pituitary gland reduce their signaling to the adrenal glands to prevent additional glucocorticoid secretion (see Figure 17.3).
+As glucocorticoid concentrations in the blood rise, the hypothalamus and pituitary gland reduce their signaling to the adrenal glands to prevent additional glucocorticoid secretion (see Figure 20.3).

-Figure 17.3 Negative Feedback Loop.
-The release of adrenal glucocorticoids is stimulated by the release of hormones from the hypothalamus and pituitary gland.
-This signaling is inhibited when glucocorticoid levels become elevated by causing negative signals to the pituitary gland and hypothalamus.
-From Betts et al., 2013.
-Licensed under CC BY 4.0.
-[Fig. 17.3 Image description.]

-not?